aaronbloomfield/ccc/hws/dappintro/index.md

     - In the geth terminal, run the `personal.unlockAccount()` command.
 You can run it as `personal.unlockAccount(eth.coinbase,"password",0)` -- filling in your own password -- to unlock it until the end of the session.
 It should report back `true`.
 3. Hit Deploy!
     - This what this party is all about!
 Click the orange Deploy button.
-    - The Remix console (under the editing box) should say, "creation of Polls pending... view on etherscan"
+    - The Remix console (under the editing box) should say, "creation of Poll pending... view on etherscan"
     - Note that this submitted it as a transaction, but it is not (yet) in the blockchain
-4. Mine it into the blockchain
-    - In real Ethereum, we would have to wait a bit for it to be mined into the blockchain.
-But we can do that ourselves on our private Ethereum blockchain.
-    - In the geth console, run `txpool.status` to see how many pending transactions there are.
-And view that transaction via `eth.pendingTransactions`
-        - Note that if other students are running through this tutorial at the same time you are, they may end up mining it into the blockchain for you, and perhaps even before you can view it via those commands
-    - Make a note of the blocknumber via `eth.blockNumber` and your balance in (fake) ETH via `web3.fromWei(eth.getBalance(eth.coinbase), "ether")`
-    - Mine it into the blockchain via `miner.start()`, wait a few seconds, then enter `miner.stop()`
-        - Make sure that the block number has increased via your mining -- if the difficulty is too high, then it may take a bit longer to mine
+    - As our blockchain auto-mines all transactions, it should take effect very quickly
-5. See what happened
+4. See what happened
     - Look at your new balance via `web3.fromWei(eth.getBalance(eth.coinbase), "ether")`.
 One would normally expect that gas fees are deducted.
 However, our gas is set so low (possibly to zero), and you are mining to get it into the blockchain, that you balance will actually have gone *up*.
-		- Look back at the Remix console -- it will say something like, `[block:12345 txIndex:0] from: 0x123...bcdef to: Polls.(constructor) value: 0 wei data: 0x608...57221 logs: 0 hash: 0x123...bcdef`
+		- Look back at the Remix console -- it will say something like, `[block:12345 txIndex:0] from: 0x123...bcdef to: Poll.(constructor) value: 0 wei data: 0x608...57221 logs: 0 hash: 0x123...bcdef`
 			- Save the block number (shown in the previous line as 12345), as you will need to submit that
 		- Click on the arrow to the right of the "Debug" button in the console -- this will list the details of the transaction that was mined into the blockchain
 		- Make a note of the transaction hash, as you will need to submit that value as well